root-project/root/documentation/spectrum/Spectrum.md

 {\sum_{i=1}^{N} \left[ \frac{\partial f(i,a^{(t)})}{\partial a_k}\right]^{2w}\frac{1}{y_i}}
 $$

-We have implemented the nonsymmetrical semiempirical peak shape function.
-It contains the symmetrical Gaussian as well as nonsymmetrical terms:
+We have implemented the non-symmetrical semi-empirical peak shape function.
+It contains the symmetrical Gaussian as well as non-symmetrical terms:

 $$
 f(i,a) =